Graphs with nonnegative resistance curvature: Resistance nonnegative graphs

 which shows that $p(c^*)\geq 0$ and thus that $G$ is RN.
 Since non-separable distributions are the most general type, sufficiency of all three types follows.
 The converse statement and the strict version for RP graphs are proven in the same way. \end{proof}

 We now turn to a geometric version of this characterization.
 As the proof above illustrates, the expected degree constraints are affine inequalities on $\R^E$.
 We define the (open) halfspaces

 \begin{corollary} A graph $G$ is RN (resp.
 RP) if and only $P(G)^{\circ}$ and the halfspaces $\mathcal{H}_v$ (resp. open halfspaces $\mathcal{H}_v^{\circ}$) for all $v\in V$ have a common intersection point. \end{corollary} \begin{proof} As in the proof of Theorem \ref{th: RN and expected degree}, a graph is RN if and only if it has relative resistances that satisfy $\sum_{uv\in E}r_{uv}\leq 2$ for all $v\in V$, equivalently, if $r\in\mathcal{H}_v$ for all $v$.
 Since $P(G)^{\circ}$ is the set of all possible relative resistances, this completes the proof; the same proof holds for RP. \end{proof} \begin{remark}[computation] Corollary \ref{cor: RN intersection halfspaces} shows that determining if a graph is RN can be done using linear programming.
 In practice, this requires some tolerance $\varepsilon$ to turn strict inequalities into non-strict ones.
-Since spanning tree polytopes can have exponentially many (in $\vert E\vert$) defining inequalities, solving the linear program may not be efficient.
-Is there a better algorithm? \end{remark} \begin{question} What is the computational complexity of the decision problems:
+While spanning tree polytopes can have exponentially many (in $\vert E\vert$) defining inequalities, they admit a polynomial-sized extended formulation \cite{aprile_2021_smaller} using which these linear programs can be computed efficiently. \end{remark} \begin{question} What is the computational complexity of the decision problems:

 \end{question}